mooorkey/terminal-app/README.md

 - `classes/booking.rb` is initialized once the user has selected a room and days.
 It represents the booking.
 Activities can been added to the booking optionally.
 It displays the booking and it also calculates the total price of the booking.

-- `classes/activity.rb` is similar to the room class, but instead holds different activities that can optionally be added to the booking.
-The individual activities are sub classes to the main activity super class.

 - `methods/headers.rb` is a file that holds some methods to make the main flow of the program look pretty.